Archive for the 'A Happier Life' Category

 The key is to remember to do it.
 Sometimes I get stressed about something and it takes me a few hours until I remember that, hey, wait a minute, why not tap on it.
 And so I do, and I feel calmer within minutes.

 So for anyone who isn’t familiar with it yet, just go to the EFT World Summit site and check it out.
-Or get my FREE stress tips report and send me an email, and I’ll send you the link to my free ebook on EFT later tonight ;-)
+Or get my FREE Easy EFT report!

 Elisabeth Kuhn